FAQ/Parent and Skater Resource page

 Freeskate costumes will vary depending on the solo music selected.
 Coaches will work with the skater once the music has been selected, and the choreography finalized, to suggest costume ideas.
 Many costumes can be bought off the rack at skating stores, or some coaches have costumes that they loan out for the season.
 There are also dressmakers who can make something bespoke.
 Freeskate costumes (dresses or bespoke shirts for boys) can cost anywhere from $120 new, and significantly less if rented or purchased used.

-A: Testing is a way of evaluating your skaters progress through the essential skills and elements of figure skating.
-Skate Canada offers a nationally standardized testing system designed to evaluate several fundamental areas;
+A: STAR Assessments (formerly known as STAR Tests) are a way of evaluating your skaters progress through the essential skills and elements of figure skating.
+Skate Canada offers a nationally standardized assessment system designed to evaluate several fundamental areas;

 Skating skills; edge quality, control, power and speed.

 Ice Dance; timing, musicality, rhythm interpretation, structure, flow on the ice and skating skills.